• Filters:

 Our in-home consultants have the perfect blend of educational and real-life experience that equips them for success with their families.
 A high level of flexibility, integrity, consistency, independence, communication skills, commitment, patience and self-care are important traits of our Family SkillBuilder Parenting Consultants.
 We also strive, whenever possible, to match families with consultants who share a common background; we are committed to assuring that the cultural, spiritual, and lifestyle values and practices of our families are honored.

-Our team of Directors work together to ensure that Family SkillBuilders is maintaining its reputation for excellence with our clients, our partners and our community.
+Our Directors work closely with our Board to ensure that Family SkillBuilders is maintaining its reputation for excellence with our clients, partners, donors, and our community.
 They incorporate relevant and current research to ensure that interventions are as effective as possible, and inform decisions made for agency and client best practices.
-The Directors also strategize and plan for agency development, including collaboration and development of new and ongoing partnerships with DHS and community partners, as well as provide internal leadership, coaching and development to the Supervisor team.
-Fiscal stability is managed by this team, as well as human resources for all FSB employees.
+The Directors strategize and plan for agency development, including collaboration and development of new and ongoing partnerships as well as provide internal leadership, fiscal management, coaching and development to the Supervisor and Development teams.

 Our supervisors are an integral part of the Leadership Team at Family SkillBuilders.
 They provide insight, wisdom, and feedback that shapes each facet of our work.
 Each of our skilled supervisors also manage a team of parenting consultants and provide oversight, direction, coaching and support to the consultants on their respective teams.
 From training and documentation oversight to support and assistance in complex cases, our supervisors help our consultants provide excellent service to the families they serve and the partners we work with.
 Our supervisors are the critical link to keep our agency always changing to reflect the needs of our staff and the families we work with.